 Argentines elected Néstor Kirchner, a left-wing Peronist, to the Presidency in 2003.
-Kirchner led the restructuring of much of Argentina's debt, benefitting from a commodities boom that enabled significant loan repayment (see Economics and Resources).
-This economic rebound, along with Kirchner's decision to overturn the amnesty of pardoned military junta members, made him popular.
-Despite substantial economic growth, an energy crisis and high inflation plagued the end of his term.
-Kirchner chose not to run for reelection, instead supporting the candidacy of his wife, Cristina Fernández de Kirchner, who was elected in 2007.
+Kirchner led the restructuring of much of Argentina's debt, benefitting from a commodities boom that enabled significant loan repayment (see p.
+3 of Economics and Resources).
+This economic rebound, along with Kirchner's the candidacy of his wife, Cristina Fernández de Kirchner, who was elected in 2007.